Martial law: Ireland

 In 1916, during the Easter Rising, Lord Wimborne the Lord Lieutenant of Ireland, declared martial law to maintain order in the streets of Dublin.
-This was later extended both in duration and geographical reach to the whole of the country with the consent of the British government.
+This was later extended both in duration and geographical reach to the whole of the country with the consent of the United Kingdom of Great Britain and Ireland government.
 Much of Ireland was declared under martial law by the British authorities during the Irish War of Independence.
 A large portion of Ireland was also under de facto martial law during the Irish Civil War.

+In late July 1921 Lord Cave (House of Lords) ruled on an appeal that:"...the military court, the validity of whose sentence was called into question, was a body possessing no statutory or common law authority...".
+The Court of Chancery (Ireland) also ruled that the Restoration of Order in Ireland Act 1920 had superseded the power to declare martial law.
+Any sentences by military tribunals that were not in accordance with that Act were declared void.

 The current Irish Constitution allows for martial law if the government declares a state of emergency; however capital punishment is prohibited in all circumstances, including a state of emergency.